Yankees Suck, Reason #83

 I‘ll see you in my dreams.
 Or not.

-Last night I dreamed that “Hamilton” was touring and playing in Minneapolis, so P and I visited to see it.
-We hooked up with my old college roommate and his wife, who knew less about the musical but were game, for drinks and a nosh before the show.
+Last night I dreamed that “Hamilton” was touring and playing in Minneapolis, so P and I visited the Twin Cities to see it.
+We hooked up with my old college roommate and his wife, who knew less about the musical but were game; they went along on my say-so.

 One of those awful anxiety dreams.
 Dreaming like I'm running out of time.